jeffreycwitt/jekyll-starter/_posts/DHSI24.markdown

 One of the texts that I will be teaching in EN 101 is Tommy Orange's *There There*, a novel about Native Americans living in Oakland, California.
-For an essay assignment, I will ask students to upload the text and then
+For an essay assignment, I will ask students to upload the text and then analyze the results of the word cloud.

+One sees that the most frequent term is "like." *Voyant* then helpfully provides all the sentences in which the word is used, giving readers easy access to Orange's use of similes.
+So one assignment question might be, "What kinds of similes does Orange use, and how do these relate to one of the themes in his novel?"

+know
+said